mahlenmorris/VCVRack/README.md

 [Here's a video from Pazi K.](https://www.youtube.com/watch?v=L5No8J7SPK4) showing two Drifters being used to simultaneously create the timbre of two sounds **and** create matching visuals in Etchasketchoscope.

+[Another patch](https://patchstorage.com/partch-2/), this one demonstratating using Drifter to hold melodies that we play several times and then allow to vary at specific times.

 (Someday I'll make a video or two that demonstrates these other notions better.)

 ### Controls